-Full Title of the Course & Award BMus (Hons) Popular Music Performance & Songwriting Mode of Attendance Full-Time Length of course This course is taught as a three-year course at levels 4, 5 and 6.
-Start date September 2024 Awarding Institution BIMM University Teaching Institution BIMM Music Institute Birmingham, BIMM Music Institute Brighton, BIMM Music Institute Bristol, BIMM Music Institute London, BIMM Music Institute Manchester UCAS Code 3C48 Language of Study English Final Award Certificate of Higher Education (exit award only at level 4) Diploma of Higher Education (exit award only at level 5) Bachelor's Degree with Honours FHEQ Level 120 credits at Level 4 120 credits at Level 5 120 credits at Level 6 ECTS Level 60 credits at Level 4 60 credits at Level 5 60 credits at Level 6 Reference Points QAA Subject Benchmark Statement: Music (October 2016) Framework for Higher Education Qualifications (FHEQ) QAA Quality Code (2018) Minimum Period of Registration 3 years
+Full Title of the Course & Award BMus (Hons) Popular Music Performance Mode of Attendance Full-Time Length of course This course is taught as a three-year course at Levels 4, 5 and 6.
+Start date September 2024 Awarding Institution BIMM University Teaching Institution BIMM Music Institute Birmingham, BIMM Music Institute Brighton, BIMM Music Institute Bristol, BIMM Music Institute London, BIMM Music Institute Manchester UCAS Code W316 Language of Study English Final Award Certificate of Higher Education (exit award only at Level 4) Diploma of Higher Education (exit award only at Level 5) Bachelor's Degree with Honours FHEQ Level 120 credits at Level 4 120 credits at Level 5 120 credits at Level 6 ECTS Level 60 credits at Level 4 60 credits at Level 5 60 credits at Level 6 Reference Points QAA Subject Benchmark Statement: Music (October 2016) Framework for Higher Education Qualifications (FHEQ) QAA Quality Code (2018)

-Maximum Period of Registration 6 years UK Campuses: Minimum of 2 A-levels at Grade E or above (32 UCAS points), OR BTEC Level 3 equivalent, and normally three GCSEs at a minimum grade C/4, including English Language.
-Admissions Criteria For overseas students: IELTS 6.0 with a minimum of 5.5 to be achieved in each band or equivalent English language qualification.
-All candidates will be required to attend an entry audition.
-Date of Course Specification Revisions: Specification: October 2019
+Minimum Period of Registration 3 years Maximum Period of Registration 6 years Admissions Criteria UK Campuses: Minimum of 2 A-levels at Grade E or above (32 UCAS points), OR BTEC Level 3 equivalent, and normally three GCSEs at a minimum grade C/4, including English Language.
+For overseas students: IELTS 6.0 with a minimum of 5.5 to be achieved in each band or equivalent English language qualification.
+All candidates will be required to attend an entry audition, unless they have achieved grade 6-8 in a recognised music qualification.
+Date of Course Specification Revisions: October 2019